 I am Lecturer in Medieval History.
 I am a graduate of the Universities of Glasgow (MA and MLitt) and Winchester (PhD) and have more than a decade's experience of teaching in Higher Education.
-I have also worked on various research projects relating to inquisitions post mortem and the New Victoria County History of Hampshire.
-Before being appointed Lecturer in September 2016, I taught medieval and Early Modern history at the Universities of Winchester, Chichester and Portsmouth.
+I have also worked on various research council funded projects relating to inquisitions post mortem and the Victoria County History in Hampshire and Wiltshire.
+Before being appointed Lecturer in September 2016, I taught medieval and early modern history at the Universities of Winchester, Chichester and Portsmouth.